openmcp-project/metrics-operator/README.md

 ### Metric

 Metrics have additional capabilities, such as projections.
 Projections allow you to extract specific fields from the target resource and include them in the metric data.
 This can be useful for tracking additional dimensions of the resource, such as fields, labels or annotations.
-It uses the dot notation to access nested fields.
+It uses the dot notation and supports [JSONPath selectors](https://www.rfc-editor.org/rfc/rfc9535.html#name-selectors) to access nested fields.
+Note that a single projection has to select a primitive value, collection type results are not supported.
 The projections are then translated to dimensions in the metric.

 ```yaml